john-k-walton/Prologue-Oscillators/README.md

 - Note Velocity; thanks to Tsonic's Logue Front Panel project! currently only on Prologue with RC3.

 Envelope Mode: (both logarithmic and linear attacks are available)
 - Logarithmic or Linear Envelope Attack is defined per model.
-Pitched Spectral modales receive Log, others prefer Linear.
+Pitched Spectral models receive Log, others prefer Linear.
+Log Attack features 'advance to Decay on Note off' for more dynamic behavior.
 - AD, Attack, Decay envelope.
 - ASR, Attack, Sustain, Release type envelope.
 - ADSR 40%, an ADSR with 40% Sustain level.
 Release is a fixed multiple of Decay.